wavefrontHQ/docs/pages/doc/permissions.md

 To manage permissions for groups:
 1. Click the gear icon and select **User Group Management**.
 2. Click the group you want to change.
-3. Select or deselect checkboxes for the permissions you want to change and click **Save**.
+3. Select or deselect check boxes for the permissions you want to change and click **Save**.

 ## Granting and Revoking Permissions for Users